 Built-in Bookshelves IKEA Hack

-If you want a clean and modern bookshelf that looks like an Ikea bookshelf but doesn’t cost as much, give this DIY project a try.
+If you want a clean and modern bookshelf that looks like an IKEA but doesn’t cost as much, give this DIY bookshelves project a try.
 Importantly, you’ll not be ripping out any of your current woodwork.

 DIY Sink Skirt

 This skirt for your pedestal sink would camouflage unsightly plumbing and offer some much-required storage space in your tiny half bath.
 The fabric used ensures any water splashing down doesn’t get absorbed, keeping it dry always.

 This hack helps you transform a standard floating shelf into an artistic antique-style table.
 You’ll need some clever paintwork to get the look right.
 If you are not an artist, use vinyl decals.

 If you have an empty wall in your house and are not sure what to put there, you could try placing these Ballard Designs knockoff mirrors.
 These will use up space judiciously, within budget.

 Himmeli geometric sculptures are typical Finnish Christmas decoration pieces that you can use as a desktop decoration item or as a hanging embellishment.
 Despite being part of a tradition, they are modern and sleek.

 This art graffiti involving canvas strings is a fun spray paint project that both kids and adults would appreciate.
 This easy-to-do project can be executed even by kids, provided they’re under supervision.

 Give your boring mirrors a colorful twist with this decorative chrysanthemum mirror hack.
 Putting together this mirror can be quite fun, provided you are up for the challenge.